How Much Will SAP S/4HANA Implementation Really Cost You?

 • Cleaning and validation processes.

-Migration costs may rise by 30-50 per cent of the cost of migration because of rework and testing.
+Moreover, migration costs may rise by 30–50 percent of the total migration cost because of rework and testing.

 Step 5: Testing & Quality Assurance

-Before your system goes live, testing will guarantee your system is operating as intended.
+Furthermore, before your system goes live, thorough testing will ensure that it is operating as intended.

 This includes: